 In the early 1900's a fire lookout was constructed on the remote Fuji mountain and once again Bunchgrass Ridge was the easiest way to connect pack animals to Oakridge some 30 miles away.
 In the 1990s the deep old growth stands flanking the Bunchgrass ridgeline were the site of the longest timber sale blockade in the nation.
 These days however, few use this long, remote backcountry trail—much less even know it's up there.

 Although Oregon Timber Trail riders will be travelling in an uphill direction, Bunchgrass Ridge is one of only two connective mountain bike trails that cross the Cascade Range in Oregon.
 It's an important connector for riders of the OTT, but even more importantly it connects Oakridge to Bend and opens up a multitude of overnight or epic day-riding options.

 The Oregon Timber Trail Alliance is happy to report that by next weekend the entirety of Bunchgrass Ridge should be mostly cleared from Eagle Camp (NF379) all the way down through Heckletooth to Oakridge.
-Hat's off to our group of 30 rockstar volunteers, our generous partners at Base Camp Brewing and Stumptown Coffee, the amazing support from Disciples of Dirt, and of course the Willamette National Forest for their continued assistance in developing the Oregon Timber Trail safely, smartly, and efficiently.
+Hat's off to our group of 30 rockstar volunteers as well as our generous partners at Base Camp Brewing, Stumptown Coffee, Bobs Red Mill, and Nuun.
+And we couldn't have done this without the amazing support from Disciples of Dirt and the Willamette National Forest with their continued assistance in developing the Oregon Timber Trail safely, smartly, and efficiently.